-This article was edited after one of the funds within Ayres Punchard’s Key To The Future model investment service informed us that they have recently divested from Kingspan Group.
+This article was edited on 4th December 2020 after one of the funds within Ayres Punchard’s Key To The Future model investment service informed us that they have recently divested from Kingspan Group.

 Kingspan Group has come under scrutiny by the Grenfell Tower Inquiry for its involvement in the 2017 fire.
 The company’s Kooltherm K15 insulation was installed on Grenfell Tower in 2016, alongside insulating materials from the company’s main competitor Celotex.